Students

 Note: The same material may not be entered in more than one programming category.

-101 Newscast
+101 – Newscast

-For outstanding achievement in a newscast, produced daily or less than daily, but broadcast, streamed or otherwise distributed as a “live” program.
+For outstanding achievement in a traditional, studio-style newscast, produced daily or less than daily, but broadcast, streamed or otherwise distributed as a live or recorded live program.
+Newscast may include pre-recorded packages or reports as well as in studio or on location live reports.
 Post edits are not permitted except for the removal of breaks.
-Entry will be judged on overall content, presentation, enterprise, writing, format, teases, etc. Time Limit: 30 minutes
+Entry will be judged on overall content, presentation, writing, format, teases, etc.

-103 News Report – Light News
+103 – Hard News Report

-For outstanding achievement in a presentation of timely news, information and current events.
-Entries may contain spot news coverage, investigations and feature stories on any newsworthy subject.
-Coverage of controversial issues is welcome.
+For outstanding achievement in a presentation of timely news, information or current events.
+Entries may contain spot news coverage, investigations as well as coverage of controversial issues.
 Entries will be judged on the basis of editorial content and pictorial coverage, which demonstrates awareness of broadcast journalistic standards including accuracy and fairness.
 Judges will particularly look for well-organized material paying close attention to clearly written narration and appropriate sound bites.
 Preference will be given to individual pieces demonstrating reporting and field production.
 In-studio set-up or anchor link work will not be considered as an asset unless it materially contributes to the editorial content of the individual report.
-Time Limit: 10 minutes

 NOTE: This category is intended for solo projects.
 Collaborative or group projects must be submitted in one of the other appropriate categories.